-c.
-The Plan recognizes that all communities change

-as a result of environmental, economic, political and other factors.
+- The Plan recognizes that all communities change as a result of environmental, economic, political and other factors.
 The purpose of The Plan is to influence and channel such change in order to ensure that the fundamental attributes valued by the community are protected for generations to come.
 In particular, prior comprehensive plans were based upon the premise that Skaneateles was likely to see significant population growth in the near future and needed to provide ways to manage that growth.
 In fact, the past 20 years have shown a declining population in the community, with changes in demographics that have resulted in fewer school-age children and an increase in the average age of residents.
 In addition, the number of local jobs has been declining as employers have closed or reduced the size of their workforces.
 A community that was poised for significant growth has instead witnessed a gradual decline in population.
 Despite this population decline, the amount of land consumed by development has increased.
 This is due to both reduced household sizes and the fact that much of the new development that has occurred has been located on large lots on undeveloped land.
 This Plan must take into account recent trends and likely future changes.
-To the extent that prior comprehensive plans were based on assumptions that are no longer valid, this Plan must take these changes into account and adapt accordingly.

-d.
-It is important to recognize what a comprehensive plan is and what is not.
-It is a guidance document that does not bind the community in a literal way to any specific actions.
-Rather, it gives general direction to future decisions.
+To the extent that prior comprehensive plans were based on assumptions that are no longer valid, this Plan must take these changes into account and adapt accordingly. - A comprehensive plan is a guidance document that gives general direction to future decisions.
 Under New York State law, town and village land use regulations must be in accordance with an adopted comprehensive plan.
-This has generally been interpreted to mean that future zoning changes should be made in compliance with an adopted comprehensive plan.
+This has generally been interpreted to mean that future zoning changes should be made in accordance with an adopted comprehensive plan.
 However, many people confuse a comprehensive plan with a zoning law.
 A zoning law establishes legally enforceable rights and responsibilities with respect to land use and development, while a comprehensive plan establishes the vision and intentions designed to underpin the zoning law.
-If there is a conflict between a clear provision of the zoning law and a conflicting statement of intention in a comprehensive plan, the zoning law controls the decision.
-When this Plan uses the term "actions," it means that the Plan recommends certain actions, which can only occur when the Town Board or Village Board (or some other entity with legal authority) formally adopts such actions.
-By itself, a comprehensive plan has no legal force or effect, and the Town and Village Boards do not intend this Plan as anything more than a guide to future actions.

-e.
-Finally, the Town and Village Boards recognize that prior comprehensive plans, while thorough in their recommendations, were not easily accessible or readable documents for the general public.
-This Plan updates the prior comprehensive plans by taking much of the same content, condensing it, and rewriting it in a format and language that are readily understandable to the citizens of Skaneateles and their elected and appointed officials.
-The
+When this Plan uses the term "actions," it means that the Plan recommends certain actions, which can only occur when the Town Board (or some other entity with legal authority) formally adopts such actions. - f.
+Finally, the Town Board recognizes that prior comprehensive plans, while thorough in their recommendations, were not easily accessible or readable documents for the general public.
+This Plan, like the 2015 Joint Plan that it updates, builds upon the prior comprehensive plans by taking much of the same content, condensing it, and rewriting it in a format and language that are readily understandable to the citizens of Skaneateles and their elected and appointed officials.
+The Plan also recommends making the Town's Zoning Law more user-friendly in the same way that this Comprehensive Plan has done.
+Accordingly, the Town is adopting a major overhaul of its Zoning Law simultaneously with this Plan to implement that recommendation.